 But perhaps price is no object to you and you want your hero shot at the ceremonial South Pole.
 Well, there’s always Adventure Networks that for ~$60k will fly you down, let you do a bit of skiing, take your picture and fly home.
 Honestly, we Polies looked at these flights with some disdain as we contemplated our paychecks and watched 60-70 year olds pile out of the plane, gasping for air at the altitutde, stay for 30min and fly out.
 That was back when the trip only cost $30k.

 If you want to actually work in Antarctica and let someone pay you to be there, there are a variety of contractors that support the USAP mission.
-The primary support contractor for USAP is Raytheon Polar Services Co.
+The primary support contractor for USAP is Raytheon Polar Services Co (NOTE: this is no longer accurate).
 Akima Staffing Solutions is also down there as well.
 This is they way for most anyone else to go to Antarctica if you don’t think you have “science applicable skills” good enough to support the NSF directly as a grantee.
 Construction workers, cooks, mechanics, custodians, etc.,on average there’s eight people to every one person doing research just to keep the stations running.
 If you aren’t afraid of scrubbing pans or wielding a shovel, and don’t mind long hours and low pay, you can go to Antarctica.
 I’m to understand a judge on the federal bench once went on sabbatical as a dishwasher.
 Of course, you will have to pass the physical and psych qualifications; you have to be crazy enough to want to go to Antarctica, but not too crazy.

 Lastly, there is a special Antarctica Artists & Authors Program out of the NSF to promote the creation of works of art inspired by Antarctica.
 The grant will pay to get you to Antarctica, plus food and berthing once you’re there, but there’s no money for salary or materials.
 So get your ducks in a row to keep the home fires burning before you go on an inspirational journey.
 Also, don’t be surprised if you get roped into the odd job or two while you’re there.